 - NAZO Deutschland e.V.

-In the countryside women and girls are tied to the traditional role of wife and mother.
-Villages are often far from the cities without access to roads or public transportation.
-Thus, schools or training centers are rather uncommon.
-Within the villages women can best build their own livelihood by keeping cattle.
-Therefore the NAZO women developed the project "Cattle for rural women"
+In the countryside, only the traditional role as wife and mother remains for women and girls.
+Because these villages are often isolated and no roads or public transportation exist, there are very rarely schools or training opportunities.
+Therefore the women can best and directly build up their own livelihood in these villages by keeping livestock.
+Therefore the women of NAZO developed the project "cattle for rural women".

 Farmer Kazem teaches the rural women in Kamari.

 In the village a room will be rented from a farmer for six months.
 This room will be used for the training of the women.
 The 16 women who will own the cattle in the future, will gather biweekly at the farmer to learn everything they need for successful livestock keeping.
 Starting with hygiene in the barn, further to information on the right food, the recognition of particular diseases and their control, and last but not least the preparation and marketing of the dairy products.

 During our project trip the women had invited us to their village, so that we could participate in the raffle of two calves the NAZO cows had given birth to.
 To prevent jealousy or arguments the new-born calf is raffled each time.
 This time it was a male and a female calf.
 Both women who won the calves left the farm of their teacher delighted.
 Mrs. Sharifa, who had won the female calf, was all smile - but also Shugria, who had received the small bull, was satisfied.
 Once he is old enough, she will sell him and buy a cow